AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/instance-settings/gpg-key-management/using-a-gpg-key-to-encrypt-data.md

 ---
-title: Using a GPG key to encrypt data
+title: Use a GPG key to encrypt data
 description: Learn how to export data using a GPG key installed on Control Panel.
 feature: Control Panel
 audience: administrator